manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-11-13-scalable-heroku-worker-for-sidekiq.markdown

 ### Tweaking the Sidekiq initializer

 Because this gem acts as Middleware we need to create a `sidekiq.rb` in our initializers folder.
-This file will check if we are running on Heroku and if so, adds activates the autoscaler as Middleware.
+This file will checks if we are running on Heroku and if so, activates the autoscaler as Middleware.

 ``` ruby app/config/initializers/sidekiq.rb
 require 'sidekiq'